 About the Author

-Peter lives in Crestone, Colorado, an eccentric mountain town full of spiritual seekers, old hippies and neo-rastafarians, Buddhist monks, modem cowboys, retired bikers, former executives turned poets, ranchers, philosopher-plumbers, green-leaning realtors, artists, writers, and musicians.
-He loves the San Luis Valley as well as the Sangre de Cristo and San Juan Mountains that shape it, and he likes to explore it all in an end-of-the-road column called Dispatches from the Edge, which he writes for Colorado Central Magazine.
+Peter lives with his family on the western edge of the Sangre de Cristo Range in Crestone, Colorado, an eccentric mountain town full of spiritual seekers, old hippies and neo-rastafarians, Buddhist monks, modem cowboys, retired bikers, former executives turned poets, ranchers, philosopher-plumbers, green-leaning realtors, artists, writers, and musicians.
+He writes about rural life in an end-of-the-road column called Dispatches from the Edge, which appears monthly in Colorado Central Magazine and the Crestone Eagle.

 From 2003-2009, Peter served as editor of Pilgrimage Magazine.
 From 2005-2008, he was the poetry editor for the Mountain Gazette, a legendary publication which was rooted in the Rocky Mountain region.
 In 2009, he edited Telling it Real: The Best of Pilgrimage Magazine (2009; Pilgrimage Press), an anthology of poetry and nonfiction organized around the themes of story, place, spirit, and witness.
 In 2015, he co-edited (with Rick Kempa) an anthology of Grand Canyon poems called Going Down Grand (Lithic Press), which was nominated for a Colorado Book Award.
 For the 2015-16 school year, he was the Bennett Fellow Writer-in-Residence at Phillips Exeter Academy.
 In 2018, he launched the Crestone Poetry Festival (poemfest.com), an annual gathering of southwestern poets.